AniketShinde02/Capsera/docs/README.md

-# 📚 CaptionCraft Documentation Hub
+# 📚 Capsera Documentation Hub

-Welcome to the comprehensive documentation for CaptionCraft!
+Welcome to the comprehensive documentation for Capsera!
 This hub provides organized access to all documentation, guides, and resources.

 ## 🎯 **Getting Started (New Users)**